Alpine Tips

 Setting up a top rope anchor from above can place you dangerously close to the cliff edge.
 Here’s a simple and fast way to safeguard yourself whenever you’re working close to a drop off.

-When setting up a toprope or rappel anchor on a clifftop, a good rule of thumb is always secure yourself if you’re within 2 meters of the edge.
+When setting up a toprope or rappel anchor on a clifftop, a good rule of thumb: secure yourself if you’re within 2 meters of the edge.

 This distance may be greater if the terrain slopes toward the void, there’s loose gravel/stones underfoot, the rock is wet, or other factors.

-There’s various ways to secure yourself.
-One method that uses a minimum of gear is to use your climbing rope, like this:
+There are various ways to secure yourself.
+One method that uses a minimum of gear is to use your climbing rope.

 1. First, locate or build a secure anchor well back from the cliff edge.
 This anchor can be a stout boulder or rock spike, tree, or a constructed gear anchor.